ggeerraarrdd/large-parks/README.md

   * [Add double quotes to string which is stored in variable](https://stackoverflow.com/questions/44795264/add-double-quotes-to-string-which-is-stored-in-variable)
 * For the flexible Card UI:
   * [Solving Problems With CSS Grid and Flexbox: The Card UI](https://webdesign.tutsplus.com/tutorials/solving-problems-with-css-grid-and-flexbox-the-card-ui--cms-27468)
-* For the font used for "Urbs in Hortus"
+* For the font used for "Urbs in Hortus":
   * [Konkhmer Sleokchher](https://fonts.google.com/specimen/Konkhmer+Sleokchher) designed by Suon May Sophanith
-* For writing README files
+* For writing README files:
   * Curated [list](https://github.com/matiassingers/awesome-readme) of READMEs on Github
   * [How to write a good README for your GitHub project?](https://bulldogjob.com/readme/how-to-write-a-good-readme-for-your-github-project)